Head to Head Review: Deutsche Börse (DBOEY) versus Its Rivals

 Profitability

-This table compares Deutsche Börse and its rivals’ net margins, return on equity and return on assets.
+This table compares Deutsche Börse and its peers’ net margins, return on equity and return on assets.

 |Net Margins